There’s a specific kind of frustration that doesn’t get talked about enough.

 When people rely on motivation alone, they interpret normal dips in energy as failure — when they’re simply experiencing normal human cycles.

-Misconception 3: “I Have to Make a Big Move.”
+“I Need to Make a Big Change to Make It Count”

 Dramatic change feels decisive.
 But big moves often trigger stronger resistance.